vsariola/dipping-deep-dub-drop/README.md

 ## What was learned this time

+- Be careful with /HASHSIZE:1000 in Crinkler!
+And always make a Crinkled debug version that checks every Windows function returns correct HRESULT (e.g.
+  S_OK), e.g. by MessageBoxing the expected & got value and exiting.
+We had a case of DirectSoundCreate already failing due to out-of-memory error in the Crinkled version, but only on Gargaj's machine.
+Not checking the value causes several hours of wasted time.
+The fix was to use smaller hash (e.g.
+  /HASHSIZE:100), which was not issue at all becuase we were not even close to being out of bytes.
+Interestingly, the rest of the intro takes only ~ 300 megs of memory, so in theory, /HASHSIZE:1000 should not be too big, even with the ~ 2-4 gig limits of 32-bit modes.
+But there still was an issue.
 - How to make DOF (I know, this is pretty basic): there's two passes, with the first writing color and depth info in alpha channel (actually, the amount of blur needed).
 Then in the second pass it does the blur.